Faey2222/curcuma/readme.md

 # Curcuma UI
-Curcuma UI is a modern scalable and modulare object oriented CSS framework in early development.
+Curcuma UI is a modern scalable and modular object oriented CSS framework in early development.
 The goal is to create a lightweight framework with only those components really used in most websites and webapps.

 **Therefore Curcuma UI won't support any legacy browser such as Microsoft Internet Explorer 11 or lower**.